jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Google, AWS, Azure and Apache's *Cassandra* are companies/services that offer access to this class of system.

-Security for these systems is nuanced; one viewpoint focuses on the security of the underlying concepts and mechanisms that
+Security for these systems is nuanced; one viewpoint focuses on the security of the underlying concepts and mechanisms in a distributed system where resources and services are dispersed.
+The other considers the use of distribution as a way to provide security itself.
+For example:
+- The dispersal of keys, instead of using a centralised key store, or the use of VMs to partition/isolate resources and applications.

+This lecture will focus on the former category (of 'securing a distributed system'); however the latter will also be discussed, given that dispersed security